alideli/alideli/README.md

 ## 🧠 About Me

 - 🔭 I’m currently working on some open-source Python projects
-- 💬 Ask me about Python, automation, or data analysis
+- 💬 Ask me about Python, Java, automation, or data analysis
 - 📫 Reach me at: **delgarm10@gmail.com**

 ---

 ## 🛠️ Skills